ManifoldScholar/manifold-docs/_docs/projects/accounts/index.md

     weight: 4
 ---

 The management of all Manifold accounts is contained within the People menu.
-This section of documentation will describe how to create and modify accounts, how the various accounts types and roles available on the system differ, and what system functionality is unlocked according to the various permission allowances.
+This section of documentation will describe how to create and modify accounts, how the various accounts types and roles differ, and what system functionality is unlocked according to the various permission allowances.

 * [Creating Accounts](creating.html)
 * [Managing Accounts](managing.html)